-For students age 8+, starting in 2016-17 we are offering two streams of classes: Ballet Pro for students wanting to take ballet seriously with a view to performance, competition or a career; and Ballet Essentials for students taking ballet only as a recreation.
+For students age 8+, we offer two streams of classes: Ballet Pro for students wanting to take ballet seriously with a view to performance, competition or a career; and Ballet Essentials for students taking ballet only as a recreation.
 For the Ballet Pro stream students are normally required to enroll in at least two classes per week.
 Students may enroll in this stream only if recommended by Italia Performing Arts staff.
 Beginners age 8+, including teens, are initially accepted only in the Ballet Essentials stream.

 The History of Ballet

 Ballet traces its history from the Italian Renaissance spectacles which combined music, singing, poetry, dancing and decoration – an amalgamation of all of the arts.
 From Italy it moved to France and found its popularity in the French courts, especially under Louis XIV.
 Then it entered the professional theatre.
 By the Romantic era ballet had arrived in much the form we now know.
 Later, it flowered in Russia and was then revitalized in the West.
 By the middle of the 20th century, what had initially been a diversion for the nobility had become a popular art form worldwide.